hangyu45/HighEccentricityMigration/README.md

 ## Readme

-This repository contains source codes used to generate results of https://arxiv.org/abs/2406.00187.
+This repository contains source code used to generate results of https://arxiv.org/abs/2406.00187.
 It evolves a hierarchical triple system under the Lidov-Kozai oscillation and couples the evolution with tidal dissipation, mass loss/transfer, and/or radius inflation/contraction.

 ## Quick Start Guide